Issuing refunds

 .
 Alternatively, you can try to manually process the refund in Digital River Dashboard.

-An order's refundedAmount
+An refundedAmount

 contains the total amount of all refunds issued on an order.
 This is a useful value to display to customers on their order details page.